 Freight volumes handled by some large ports

-container ports of the world.
-Today, it comes to being 3 levels of container ports:
+Today; it comes to being three levels of the container ports:

-The People's Republic of China becomes the most important container import
+The People's Republic of China becomes the largest container Import-Export nation in the World.

-Port of Shanghai is situated at the middle of the 18,000km-long
+- Port of Shanghai is situated in the middle of the 18,000 km-long

-Chinese coastline, where the Yangtse River, known as "the Golden Waterway", flows into the sea.
+Chinese coastlines, where the Yangtze River, known as "the Golden Waterway," flows into the sea.

-Shanghai International Port (Group) Co., Ltd. is the exclusive
+- Shanghai International Port (Group) is the exclusive

 operator of all the public terminals in the Port of Shanghai.

-Ningbo Port is well situated in the middle of coastline of the People's Republic of China, at
+- Ningbo Port is well situated in the middle of the coastline of the People's Republic of China, at

-the T-shaped joining point of coastline of China and the Yangtze River.
-It's a
+the T-shaped joining point of the coastline of China and the Yangtze River.
+It is a

 famous deep-water port of mainland China.
 It enjoys sole natural conditions